If there are libraries needed on the container, it is recommended to write a Dockerfile and build the image.

 Source installation may require system libraries needed to build the package.

-, which has already set up to install R packages from the 0-Cloud CRAN mirror (Automatic redirection to servers worldwide).
+As an example, here is a Dockerfile that installs the curl package from source on r-base, which has already set up to install R packages from the 0-Cloud CRAN mirror (Automatic redirection to servers worldwide).

 FROM r-base:latest